rhatdan/docker/docs/installation/mac.md

     The application:

     * opens a terminal window
-    * creates a VM called `default` if it doesn't exists, starts the VM if it does
+    * creates a VM called `docker-vm` if it doesn't exists, starts the VM if it does
     * points the terminal environment to this VM

     Once the launch completes, the Docker Quickstart Terminal reports:

      ![All finished](/installation/images/mac-success.png)

     Now, you can run `docker` commands.

 3. Verify your setup succeeded by running the `hello-world` container.